How to Answer “Why Should We Hire You?” During a Finance Interview

 Confidence grows through repetition and feedback.
 Mock interviews, recorded practice, and daily drills help refine delivery.

 Cook’d AI acts like a personal career mentor.
-It spots gaps, suggests improvements, and helps streamline answers through structured practice.
-This makes tough interview questions feel manageable and even enjoyable.
+It spots gaps, suggests improvements, and helps streamline answers through structured practice, so that even tough questions like "why should we hire you?" feel manageable and even enjoyable.

 Stop walking into interviews hoping you're ready.
 Know you're ready.
 Start practicing with Cook'd AI today and turn interview prep into your competitive advantage.